When should you take your MCAT? This is the million dollar question.

 If you’re not ready to achieve around your target score by April, DO NOT TEST in April.

 Trust me, a terrible score with an early application does not mean acceptance, it simply means an early rejection.

 Not sure?
-Read this: Should I Postpone My MCAT Date?
+Read this: Am I Ready for the MCAT?

 You can still be ‘early’ without testing on Day 1.

 May and June test dates are still early enough for a reasonable application timeline.

 Just make sure you have your applications ready to go the day you submit your MCAT scores.